ferdinandyb/dotfiles/.config/aerc/aerc_wishlist.md

 # solved

+- search: be able to get entire thread (notmuch can search like this so possible currently, but clunky, so could have a convenience function which wraps search terms in thread:)
+- search II: if you are on a message, fetch it's thread and show only that
+- be able to handle root dirs where everything is under `INBOX.`
+- rename folders like isync
 - zoxide integration -> (see https://lists.sr.ht/~rjarry/aerc-devel/patches/35133)
 - persistent command history ([in progress](https://lists.sr.ht/~rjarry/aerc-devel/patches/35310))
 - save: empty save should assume current directory (already worked, set:  `default-save-path=.`)